-Some older people decide to live with an adult child (in their own home or in the adult child’s home) or to construct a granny flat on land that belongs to that adult child.
-Common scenarios include:
+Some older people decide to live with an adult child (in their own home or in the adult child’s home) or to construct a granny flat on land that belongs to an adult child.

 - purchasing a property with an adult child;

 - using the family home as security for a loan;